 By surrounding yourself with investors who do the kind of investing you want to do, you will naturally begin picking up on the traits that make them successful.
 If this means working nights and weekends for a local investor for free, then that’s the price of admission.
 You’ll find that you quickly overcome fear when you’re helping others accomplish success, which will help give you the confidence to eventually strike out on your own.

 Have you ever received a box of chocolates as a gift?
 There are always so many choices, and sometimes, you need to take a little bite of each one to figure out exactly what’s inside.
 In a way, learning how to invest in real estate is like that same box of chocolates.
 There are dozens (if not hundreds) of different ways to make money as a real estate investor, and it’s up to you to choose the niche you want to get into.

 You may absolutely love some niches and strategies, while others may make you shudder.
 You don’t need to choose them all.
 Learning how to successfully invest in real estate is about choosing one niche and becoming a master.
-This chapter will open up that box of chocolates for you to sample, pulling back the curtain of the most common real estate niches.
+This section will open up that box of chocolates for you to sample, pulling back the curtain of the most common real estate niches.

-Remember: once you identify the niche you want to get started with, you will be able to narrow down your focus, become an expert, network within that niche, and begin building wealth by executing a plan of action.
+Remember, once you identify the niche you want to get started with, you will be able to narrow down your focus, become an expert, network within that niche, and begin building wealth by executing a plan of action.